 - 2 cups shredded sharp cheddar

 - shredded lettuce and sour cream to serve

 - Place the sliced onion in the bottom of the slow cooker crock.
 Nestle the chuck roast right on top.
 Sprinkle the garlic all over.

-- In a small bowl, whisk together the dried parsley, dill, onion powder, garlic powder, pepper, salt, and distilled vinegar.
+- In a small bowl, whisk together the Worcestershire sauce, salt, pepper, dried thyme, basil, and minced garlic.
 Pour it over the roast.

 - When the meat is fork tender, gently remove it from the crock pot and shred it.
 Return the meat to the crock pot and stir to evenly incorporate the meat, onions, and sauce.

 - Heat a large skillet or griddle (medium high heat or about 375 on the griddle).
 Place a tortilla shell down, cover with ½ cup shredded cheddar.
 Spread some of the beef over the cheese.
 Top with 2 ounces of provolone.
 Cook until the cheese is good and melty, place another tortilla on top, flip, and cook until the second side is toasty.